 - I use a blanket stitch but a running stitch works fine

 too (don't be fussy, just have fun and sew!).

-- Use a contrasting thread colour if you're new to sewing...
+- Use a contrasting thread color if you're new to sewing...
 It's easier if you can see your thread!
 We used white.

 - Optional: roll the brim of the hat up a couple